AlexBaily/ecs-helper/README.md

 # ecs-helper
 A command line tool to help navigate ECS clusters, troubleshooting and maintenance.

+AWS Credentials are loaded from (and in order from first to last):

+* Environment Variables
+* Shared Credentials file (~/.aws/config)
+* Shared Configuration file (~/.aws/credentials)
+* EC2 Instance Metadata

 ## Example usage
 * * *